omega8cc/boa/docs/AEGIR2BOA.md

 Which leaves, honestly:

-- **The HTTPS proxy window now serves, and its certificate step is manual.**
+- **The HTTPS story is drilled end to end, and its certificate step is manual.** 2026-08-11: all five sites of an ssl-bearing estate served publicly through the source-side proxy with DNS still pointing at the old box, both encrypted ones presenting their own real certificates.
+Later the same day the full certificate loop closed: Encryption enabled per site on the target, real LE certificates issued THROUGH the proxy window (the bare-name ACME challenge validated via the proxy; the default `www.` SAN required the proxy-vhost www alias fix first), and `cert-sync --live` mirrored both target-issued certificates back to the proxy edge — `2 refreshed`, exit 0, the proxy thereafter serving the TARGET's certificates, serial-verified.
+What remains manual is the enable
-  It was drilled on 2026-08-11: all five sites of an ssl-bearing estate served publicly through the source-side proxy with DNS still pointing at the old box, both encrypted ones presenting their own real certificates.
-It had been impossible before that day — the https proxy vhost used a directive that does not exist in the nginx a vanilla box actually runs, so every HTTPS site failed `nginx -t` and refused to cut over.
-What remains manual is issuance ON THE TARGET: adopted sites arrive with Encryption off, so the target holds no certificate until you enable it there (see cert-sync).
-The renewal-mirroring half of `cert-sync` has still not been exercised against a target that actually holds certificates.
+  itself: adopted sites arrive with Encryption off, so the target holds no certificate until you enable it there (see cert-sync).
 - **The db-import route has not been re-run since 2026-07.** Its July proof stands, and its refusal on ineligible estates is freshly verified, but the positive path predates every fix made on 2026-08-11 and several open audit